T-wcs/RansomPy-Covid19/README.md

 # Improvements to come
 The program uses external malware that will open a backdoor.

-The program will send the encryption key by e-mail if it cannot reach the exchange server.

 The program will encrypt the removable media connected to the target machine.